-A – The Secretary of Homeland Security will announce the alerts publically.
-Alerts will simultaneously be posted at DHS.gov/alerts and released to the news media for distribution.
-The Department of Homeland Security will also distribute alerts across its social media channels, including the Department’s blog, Twitter stream, Facebook page, and RSS feed.
+A – DHS will announce the advisories publicly.
+All advisories will be simultaneously posted at DHS.gov, and released to the media for distribution.
+DHS will also distribute advisories across its social media channels, including Twitter and Facebook.

-A – The NTAS Alert informs the American public about credible terrorism threats, and encourages citizens to report suspicious activity.
-Where possible and applicable, NTAS Alerts will include steps that individuals and communities can take to protect themselves to help prevent, mitigate or respond to the threat.
-Individuals should review the information contained in the alert, and based upon the circumstances, take the recommended precautionary or preparedness measures for themselves and their families.
+A – NTAS advisories – whether they be Alerts or Bulletins – encourage individuals to follow the guidance provided by state and local officials and to report suspicious activity.
+Where possible and applicable, NTAS advisories will include steps that individuals and communities can take to protect themselves from the threat as well as help detect or prevent an attack before it happens.
+Individuals should review the information contained in the Alert or Bulletin, and based upon the circumstances, take the recommended precautionary or preparedness measures for themselves and their families.

-A – Citizens should report suspicious activity to their local law enforcement authorities.
-The “If You See Something, Say Something" campaign across the United States encourages all citizens to be vigilant for indicators of potential terrorist activity, and to follows NTAS Alert for information about threats in specific places or for individuals exhibiting certain types of suspicious activity.
+A – Individuals should report suspicious activity to local law enforcement authorities.
+Often, local law enforcement and public safety officials will be best positioned to provide specific details on what indicators to look for and how to report suspicious activity.
+The “If You See Something, Say Something®” campaign across the United States encourages the public and leaders of communities to be vigilant for indicators of potential terroristic activity, and to follow the guidance provided by the advisory and/or state and local officials for information about threats in specific places or for identifying specific types of suspicious activity.

 A – Americans can go to DHS.gov/alerts to see the most recent advisories.
 Additionally, advisories will be sent out widely through social and mainstream media.